Johannes Fritz

 Bird Operator

-Since 2013, Corinna has been a member of the Waldrappteam and has been in bird management since 2019.
-Her main tasks include monitoring and looking after the breeding colonies on site, to tag animals and, if necessary, to carry out emergency measures.
-Corinna studied environmental protection at the Weihenstephan University of Applied Sciences and then worked continuously from 2014 to 2018 as a foster mother for the Northern Bald Ibises.
+Corinna has been a member of the Waldrappteam since 2013 and has been working in bird management since 2019.
+Her responsibilities primarily include monitoring and supervising the breeding colonies on site, tagging birds with transmitters, and carrying out emergency measures when necessary.
+She studied Environmental Security at the University of Applied Sciences Weihenstephan and subsequently worked continuously as a foster mother for the Waldrappteam from 2014 to 2018.
+In addition, Corinna works part-time as a dog trainer at www.FairHundst.de

 Laura Stefani